timohubois/components-overview-flynt/README.md

-# Flynt Components Overview
+# Components Overview for Flynt

-Flynt Components Overview is a plugin to get an overview of where components of the [Flynt WordPress theme](https://github.com/flyntwp/flynt) are currently used in acf flexible content fields.
+Components Overview for Flynt is a plugin to get an overview of where components of the [Flynt WordPress theme](https://github.com/flyntwp/flynt) are currently used in acf flexible content fields.

 ## Requirements